 PW tissue Doppler imaging (DTI) is performed in the apical views to acquire mitral annular velocities.89 Although annular velocities can also be obtained by color-coded DTI, this method is not recommended, because the validation studies were performed using PW Doppler.
-The sample volume should be positioned at or 1 cm within the septal and lateral insertion sites of the mitral leaflets and adjusted as necessary (usually 5-10 mm) to cover the longitudinal excursion of the mitral annulus in both systole and diastole.
-Attention should be directed to Doppler spectral gain settings, because annular velocities have high signal amplitude.
-Most current ultrasound systems have tissue Doppler presets for the proper velocity scale and Doppler wall filter settings to display the annular velocities.
-In general, the velocity scale should be set at about 20 cm/s above and below the zerovelocity baseline, though lower settings may be needed when there is severe LV dysfunction and annular velocities are markedly reduced (scale set to 10-15 cm/s).
-Minimal angulation (<20°) should be present between the ultrasound beam and the plane of cardiac motion.
-DTI waveforms can be obtained in nearly all patients (>95%), regardless of 2D image quality.
-It is recommended that spectral recordings be obtained at a sweep speed of 50 to 100 mm/s at end-expiration and that measurements should reflect the average of ≥ 3 consecutive cardiac cycles.
+The sample volume should be positioned at or 1 cm within the septal and lateral insertion sites of the mitral leaflets and adjusted as necessary (usually 5-10 mm) to cover the long dinal excursion of the mitral annulus in both systole and stole.
+A ention should be directed to Doppler spectral gair settings, occause annular velocities have high signal amplitude.
+St corrent around systems have tissue Doppler presets for the placer veld tity scale and Doppler wall filter settings to display the pullar elocates.
+In general, the velocity scale should be so at about 20 c. //s above and below the zerovelocity backine, the how settings may be needed when there is severe Ladysf nction and annular velocities are markedly reduced 10-15 cp./s).
+Minimal angulation (<20°) should be en the ultrasound beam and the plane of cardiac resent bet TI vaveforms can be obtained in nearly all patients (>95%), egardless of 2D image quality.
+It is recommended that spect.
+Frecordings be obtained at a sweep speed of 50 to 100 mm/s end-expiration and that measurements should reflect the average of ≥ 3 consecutive cardiac cycles.